solomon-b/arduino-wifi-connection/README.md

-# Arduino Giga R1 Demo App
+# Arduino Giga R1 FRP Wifi Management Demo App
+Note: At this point this is 90% written by Claude as an experiment and intentionally includes an absurd amout of LLM generated documention as I have almost zero C++ experience.

 Set an SSID and password via the serial connection then connect to the wifi network.
 When connected an LED on Digital Pin 3 is activated.
 The SSID and